 Pros and cons of tent heaters

-It’s always good to know the good and bad sides to weigh your options carefully.
+It’s always good to know the good and bad sides and to weigh your options carefully.

 Criteria of considerations for tent heaters for camping